hvvashistha/Eleusis/README.md

 -----------------------------------------------
 ## Changes made to game.py

-We have made a few changes to the game.py file.
-Please use our file when testing.
+We have made a few changes to the game.py file provided by the TAs and combined them to our scientist.py module.
+We made it so that the adversaries wait until at least 20 cards have been played in order to decide game end.
+We also made it so that the adversary would pick a new card after playing one.